 If your monthly payment, plus utilities and expenses, exceeds 30% – watch out.
 The excess is eating into how much you can save.

-Remember, your home isn't a good investment.
-Historically, median home values have increased on pace with inflation.
-It's a place to live.
-If you happen to live in an area where homes prices appreciate rapidly (here's how to figure out how much your house is worth), consider yourself lucky and now your housing will cost less (or even profit).
+Remember, your home isn’t a good investment.
+Historically, median home values have appreciated in line with inflation.
+It’s a place to live.
+If you happen to live in an area where home prices appreciate rapidly (here’s how to figure out how much your house is worth), consider yourself lucky and now your housing will cost less (or even profit).

 Your Car